-We get asked all the time what business coaching actually is.
-Business coaching is a relationship between a business owner and a certified or accredited coach.
-The coach’s role is to help you design a vision for your business that aligns with your values and goals for your life—what we at EMyth call your Strategic Objective.
+Business coaching has become a common and important practice for CEOs and business owners who want to advance themselves and their companies.
+Still, many business leaders don’t truly understand what coaching actually is.
+In short, business coaching is a collaborative relationship between a business owner or CEO and a professional coach, aimed at strategically developing a successful business.
+A coach’s role—generally, but particularly as we see it at EMyth—is to help you design a vision for your business that aligns with your values and goals for your life.
 With that vision in hand, they provide you with the guidance, support and accountability you need to set and move through your goals, allowing you to take your business from where it is to where you want it to be.

 Here’s what you should expect from a business coaching experience: